Thieurom/thieus-notes/pages/posts/2020-06-07_understanding-subscriber-in-combine.md

 }
 ```

-In `receive(subscription:)` method we request an unlimited number of values as its definition.
-This is the initial request.
-In `receive(_ input:)` method we return any kind of `Demand` since the demand is additive.
+In the `receive(subscription:)` method, we request an unlimited number of values, as expected from the standard `Sink`.
+In `receive(_:)`, we return `none`, meaning we don’t change the demand.
+(Note: demand is additive in Combine.)

-Let’s put it on test:
+Let’s test it:
 ```
 let publisher = [1, 2, 3, 4].publisher
 let mySink1 = MySink<Int, Never>()
 publisher.subscribe(mySink1)
 ```

-This will print the same as the above example:
+Output
 ```
 Received value: 1
 Received value: 2